rodrigoperaltadev/pokedex-graphql/README.md

 This project is a Pokédex application built with Vue 3, TypeScript, and Vite.
 It allows users to search for Pokémon, view details about each Pokémon, and navigate through different Pokémon using a modern and responsive interface.

+## Demo
+You can view a live demo of the application [here](https://pokedex-graphql-seven.vercel.app/).

 ## Services
 This project use PokeApi
 https://pokeapi.co/docs/graphql